MARC-Project/MARC_sim/README.md

 **urdf** file clip contains the urdf model file.
 Currently the package is using `smartcar.urdf.xacro`. `test.urdf.xacro` is an ackermann model on test.
 **config** file clip contains yaml files which stores parameters of ros controller.
 **launch** file clip contains launch files.
+**model** file clip contains other models needed, for example, the model of QR code "door".
+You can add any model in Gazebo world, depend on your private demands.

 ## How to use
 To launch the simulation, use `roslaunch marc_test diff_smartcar.launch`.